RepoDevil/Himitsu-Website/src/getting-started/index.md

 - Clicking a torrent will prompt to enable torrent access temporarily (preferred)
 - `Settings => Anime => Internal TorrServer` will enable persistent torrent access

-Once enabled, simply launch a torrent item to begin watching it
+Once enabled, clicking a torrent will launch it using the regular video player